ChihuahuaChain/resources/incidents/burnmech/README.md

 # ChihuahuaChain Restart (3rd Attempt)
-## ⚠️ DRAFT ONLY - DO NOT EXECUTE YET ⚠️
+## ⚠️ DRAFT ONLY - PREPARE AND DON'T START THE VALIDATOR YET ⚠️

 ### We are going to restart the network with v3.0.0 (no burning mechanism)